How Much Does It Cost to Build an MVP: All Price-Changing Aspects Explained

 So, how much does it cost to build an MVP?
 We can give a very rough estimate: $50,000 - $75,000 USD.
 Each project is unique, so the total will depend on:

-• what product you're planning to create (to provide a few examples, a simple solution can cost up to $50,000, a mobile app may total up to around $70,000 or more based on complexity, whereas the marketplace development cost or that of a very large and complicated MVP can be more than $100,000);
+• what kind of product you're planning to create (to provide a few examples, a simple solution can cost up to $50,000, a mobile app may total up to around $70,000 or more based on complexity, whereas the marketplace development cost or that of a very large and complicated MVP can be more than $100,000);

 • which timeframes you have (usually it goes like this: the faster you want things done, the more expensive it gets);